HaidaMarese/ip-address-tracker-master/README.md

 # IP Address Tracker

-Track any IP address or domain and visualize its geolocation using IPify and LeafletJS.
+This project is a real-time IP Address Tracker that lets users enter an IP address or domain and see detailed information including:

+- IP address

+- Location (City, Region, Country)

+- Timezone

+- ISP

+- A marker on the map powered by LeafletJS

+## APIs used:

+IPify API for geolocation

+ipify.org for fetching the user’s IP address

 ##  Live Demo